clients and staff gardening in a community garden

 • The Health Insurance Portability and Accountability Act.

-That being said, ColumbiaCare will share information about our services, programs, and experience.
-We will work to build trust through communication and responsiveness.
+That being said, ColumbiaCare believes in EDUCATION, COMMUNICATION, and AWARENESS and will share information about our services, programs, and experience.
+We work to build trust through relationship-building and responsiveness.
 We take pride in the services we provide to those who both need them and are entitled to them.

-Next, ColumbiaCare provides additional education about our company, service programs, facilities, and mental illness in general, through one-on-one conversations, written informational materials, this Community Cares page, and various small community meetings and Open Houses.
+This often looks like one-on-one conversations, written informational materials, a comprehensive website, video projects, and in-person events.
 ColumbiaCare attempts to provide interested citizens with a better understanding as to the nature of mental illness in its full spectrum by sharing what we know, pointing to other resources available; and ultimately demonstrating that people with mental illness who live in a community setting deserve dignity and respect, can function and make valuable contributions to society.
 We want to help people realize that a safe, caring and treatment-oriented atmosphere can help those living with a mental health issue get better, which ultimately results in healthier and safer individuals and communities.

-Last but not least, ColumbiaCare offers the opportunity for neighbors and community members to get involved.
+Last but not least, ColumbiaCare offers the opportunity for POSITIVE INVOLVEMENT from neighbors and community members.
 It is remarkably effective when interested citizens gain understanding and also shares that with others.
 Advocacy works, and eradicating the stigma around mental illness is truly a community effort that has a positive impact on everyone involved.